lachrist/aran/README.md

 **Disclaimer** Aran started as an academic research project, and is used at [SOFT lab](http://soft.vub.ac.be/soft/) to support publications and run experiments.
-Although Aran supports almost entirely ECMAScript2024 and is well-tested against [test262](https://github.com/tc39/test262), it has been rarely used to instrument large-scale programs.
-The performance overhead and even the increase size of the instrumented code may cause issues.
+Aran extensively supports ECMAScript2024 and has a 99.7% success rate against [test262](https://github.com/tc39/test262).
+However, it has rarely been used to instrument large-scale programs.
+The performance overhead and even the increased size of the instrumented code may cause issues.

 ## Getting Started